feature-flow/twotieredkanban/doc/valuenator.rst

 Running Valuenator
 ==================

-The easiest way to try Valuenator is with the `demo version
+The easiest way to try Valuenator is with the :ref:`demo version
-<http://valuenator.com/demo/#/board/sample>`_.
-This lets you try out the
+<demo-label>`.
+This lets you try out the application and get familiar
-application and get familiar with concepts very quickly without making any commitments or signing up for anything.
+with concepts very quickly without making any commitments or signing up for anything.

-We're working on an on-line web-based version of Valuenator.
-We'll be launching an on-line beta soon.
+You can participate in the :ref:`on-line beta <beta-label>`.

 Valuenator is an `open-source project
 <https://github.com/feature-flow/twotieredkanban>`_, which you can run